 Fever (≥ 38.5°C) in young children aged less than 2 years is a common and expected adverse event following Bexsero administration.
 Paracetamol is recommended with every dose of Bexsero for those aged less than 2 years.

-The 1st dose of paracetamol is recommended within 30-minutes prior to, or as soon as practicable after, vaccination.
+The first dose of paracetamol is recommended within 30-minutes prior to, or as soon as practicable, after vaccination.
 This is followed by two more doses of paracetamol given 6 hours apart, even if the child does not have a fever.
 Doses of paracetamol should be administered as per the manufacturer’s guidelines.
 Refer to the Managing possible fever after meningococcal B vaccine administration (PDF 44KB).

-Students who were in Year 10 in 2019 are eligible under the ongoing Year 10 School Immunisation Program, which commenced in February 2019.
-These students can receive funded meningococcal vaccine for missed doses if they did not receive them in 2019.
+Students who were in Year 10 from 2019 are eligible under the ongoing Year 10 School Immunisation Program, which commenced in February 2019.
+These students can receive funded meningococcal vaccine for missed doses if they did not receive them at school.

 2 doses with a minimum interval of 8 weeks between doses.